Gretchen Fraser: Athletic career

-She soon retired from competition, became a mother and an ambassador for Sun Valley and skiing in general.
-Later in life she was a mentor to aspiring female ski racers at Sun Valley, including Susie Corrock, Christin Cooper, Picabo Street, Andrea Mead Lawrence, and disabled racer Muffy Davis.
+She retired from competition soon after the 1948 Olympics and became an ambassador for Sun Valley and skiing.
+However, she returned to the skiing world as the coach of the 1952 US Women's Olympic team.
+Later in life she was a mentor to aspiring female ski racers at Sun Valley, including Olympians Susie Corrock, Christin Cooper, Picabo Street, two-time gold medalist Andrea Mead Lawrence, and Paralympian Muffy Davis.